 As you might also know, the Spanish that’s spoken in Central and Southern America is markedly different from what’s spoken in Spain.
 There are a few key differences that set the two apart and we’ll touch on a couple in this blog.
 But to help you along in our 28-day Street Smart Challenge, we’ve gathered a few useful Spanish learning tips for English speakers that you can get your teeth into!

-Before we start, get ready for a super speedy history lesson about the differences between Mexican and Castilian Spanish: In 1492 Castilian Spanish became the Official Language of Spain.
+Before you learn Spanish, get ready for a super speedy history lesson about the differences between Mexican and Castilian Spanish: In 1492 Castilian Spanish became the Official Language of Spain.
 In the years following, Spanish explorers headed to the Americas and the Spanish language quickly became prevalent there, and evolved with the influence of the language spoken by natives in Latin America.

 Although the differences between Castilian and Latin American Spanish can seem minor, you can listen out for little things that make it obvious.
 Read on for more info!